eddort/cubx/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you have Docker installed on your machine. **cubx** interfaces directly with Docker, so it's required for operation.
+Ensure you have Docker installed on your machine. **Cubx** interfaces directly with Docker, so it's required for operation.

 #### MacOS

 If you are using macOS, you need to enable the net=host feature in Docker Engine.
 This feature allows port mapping to the host.
 While this functionality is enabled by default on Linux, it is still in beta on macOS and requires manual activation.

-For more information, visit the following link: https://docs.docker.com/network/drivers/host/#docker-desktop
+For more information, visit the following link: [Docker Desktop Network Drivers](https://docs.docker.com/network/drivers/host/#docker-desktop)

 ### Installation
-You need to clone the project repository:
+Clone the project repository:

 ```bash
 git clone git@github.com:eddort/cubx.git
 ```

-Then, navigate to the project directory:
+Navigate to the project directory:

 ```bash
 cd cubx
 ```

-Run the following command to build the project:
+Build the project:

 ```bash
 go build
 ```

-Now, you can use the command:
+You can now use the command:

 ```bash
 ./cubx
 ```

 > [!NOTE]
-> You can then specify a `PATH` variable in your environment to make `cubx` available globally

-This will allow you to start using the `cubx` tool.
+> To make `cubx` available globally, you can add it to your `PATH` variable.

 ## Usage
-Cubx has a set of preset programs, using the command you can check the list of available programs.
+Cubx has a set of preset programs.
+You can check the list of available programs with the command:
-To display the available programs, enter:

 ```sh
 cubx -h
 ```

 Output:

 ![cubx help](./docs/help.png)

 ## Basic Usage

-Cubx's main goal is to provide the easiest possible way for applications inside containers.
-Everything looks like you are running them locally.
+Cubx's main goal is to provide the easiest possible way to run applications inside containers, making it look like they are running locally.

 ```sh
 cubx node --eval 'console.log(`node version: ${process.version}`)'
 ```

-The command analog without the Cubx:
+This is analogous to running the command without Cubx:

 ```sh
 node --eval 'console.log(`node version: ${process.version}`)'